scanner-research/rekall/tutorials/README.md

 off-the-shelf object detector.

 ## Data Loading and Visualization
-Finally we recommend `03 Data Loading and Visualization.ipynb` after completing the other two tutorials.
+We recommend `03 Data Loading and Visualization.ipynb` after completing the other two tutorials.
 This will walk you through how to load and visualize your own data using Rekall.

+## The Rekall Auto-tuner
+`04 The Rekall Auto-Tuner.ipynb` will teach you how to use Rekall's auto-tuner to automatically tune the parameters of a query (the "magic numbers").